njoylab/docs.echovalue.dev/content/3-token.md

 Costs: 1 credit
 </aside>

-## Wallet Recharge
+## Recharging Wallet
+> To add credits to your wallet, use:
 ```shell
 curl 'https://token.echovalue.dev' \
 -d 'token=recharge'
 ```
-> The above command returns an URL to Stripe :
+> This returns a Stripe payment link for the recharge process:
 ```
 https://buy.stripe.com/<randomID>?client_reference_id=mytoken
 ```

-Follow the link to make a payment and recharge your tokens
+To add credits to your wallet, use:

 ### HTTP Request
 `POST https://token.echovalue.dev`